Gromgorgel/ddPCR/README.md

   * `Sonication` : Amount of sonication (in seconds). `NA` if the sample was not sonicated.
   * `FU0001` to `FU16985` : The droplet fluorescence values.
 In case there are less than 16985 droplets in a reaction, `NA` is used to padd the column.

- If these descriptions do not seem meaningful, you might want to read our publication (*link goes here one more time*) for more background on the experiments.
+ If these descriptions do not seem meaningful, you might want to read our publication ([link](http://dx.doi.org/10.1371/journal.pone.0153317)) for more background on the experiments.